Skip to main content

 ENV NODE_ENV=production

-β€’ Sets environment variables available at both build and runtime
+β€’ Sets environment variables that persist in subsequent build steps and in running containers

 ARG